SAIL Pathfinders

 Butterflies, Moths, and Skippers comprise the Lepidoptera, an Order of insects with four scale-covered wings, a curled proboscis, and which undergo a complete metamorphosis.

 Next we will consider the proboscis.
-Lepidoptera have a long, coiled proboscis, a straw-like mouthpart that is coiled 4-5 times at rest, and unfurls to reach deep into flowers to such up nectar.
+Lepidoptera have a long, curled proboscis, a straw-like mouthpart that is coiled 4-5 times at rest, and unfurls to reach deep into flowers to suck up nectar.
 If you watch a butterfly on a flower, you may be able to see it unfurl its long proboscis and feel around with it to find its dinner.

 When the butterfly emerges from its chrysalis, it must pump fluid from its abdomen into its wings to expand them, then let them dry before it is able to fly away to seek food.
 Most butterflies live only a few weeks after hatching, though some may overwinter and live for months.
 The Mourning Cloak (Nymphalis antiopa), which occurs across much of the United States, can live up to 10 months as a butterfly.